Ben Gardner

 Insurance

-Ben is regularly instructed to advise and act in insurance and reinsurance matters in his own right and with leading counsel.
+Ben is regularly instructed to advise and act in insurance and reinsurance matters, particulars marine and cargo insurance disputes.
+Illustrative cases include:

 Jurisdictional Disputes and Conflicts of Laws